dydxprotocol/v4-documentation/pages/governance/voting.md

-# Voting for upgrade proposals
+# Voting

 ## Save your Chain ID in `dydxprotocold` config

-Save the testnet `chain-id`.
+Save the [chain-id](../networks/network1/network_constants.md#chain-id).
 This will make it so you do not have to manually pass in the chain-id flag for every CLI command.

 ```bash
 dydxprotocold config chain-id [chain_id]